- Choose which URLs a visitor needs to use to determine whether a Page should activate on.

 myAccount.A substring matching

-myAccountwill not work because we do not want to accidently target another region such as UK.
+myAccountwill not work because we do not want to accidentally target another region, such as the UK.
 The solution is to use a RegEx match that allows any characters and number of characters between

 Here is the RegEx used in the example: